HeydenLabASU/FRESEAN-metadynamics/README.md

 <details>
 <summary> FRESEANCOARSE V2 </summary>
 # FRESEANCOARSE V2
 There are example scripts provided at `scripts/metad_workflow`.
-This workflow starts with a pdb file and runs 250 well-temperated metadynamics with 0 THz FRESEAN modes.
+This workflow starts with a pdb file and runs 250 ns well-tempered metadynamics with 0 THz FRESEAN modes.
 There is a `run.sh` script in each folder that runs the respective step.
-I will explain each run script below.
+Each step is briefly described below.

 ## 00-prep/run.sh
 Prepare your simulation by adding a box around the protein, adding solvent, and generating ions.
 Keep a mind that pdb filename, force field, water model and box size will have to be set manually.
-Default is AMBER99sb-isln and tip3p.
+Default is AMBER99sb-ILDN and tip3p.

 ## 01-em+equi/run.sh